cosmos/ibc/papers/2020-05/src/channels.md

 - Checks that the calling module owns the sending port
 - Checks that the packet metadata matches the channel and connection information
 - Checks that the packet was actually sent on this channel
-- Checks a proof that the packet has not been confirmed on the destination chain
+- Checks a proof that the packet has not been confirmed on the destination ledger
-- Checks a proof that the destination chain has exceeded the timeout height or timestamp
+- Checks a proof that the destination ledger has exceeded the timeout height or timestamp
 - Deletes the packet commitment (cleaning up state and preventing replay)

 In the case of an ordered channel, `timeoutPacket` additionally closes the channel if a packet has timed out.
 Unordered channels are expected to continue in the face of timed-out packets.